 An Afghan employed by the US government killed one American and wounded another in an attack on a CIA office in Kabul, officials said today.

-The shooting on Sunday evening — the third high-profile attack in the past two weeks in the Afghan capital — is the latest in a growing number of attacks this year by Afghans working for international forces.
-Some assailants have turned out to be Taliban sleeper agents, while others have been motivated by private grievances.
+The shooting Sunday evening is the most recent in a growing number of attacks this year by Afghans working with the country's international allies.
+Some assailants have turned out to be Taliban sleeper agents, while others have been motivated by personal grievances.

 Embassy spokesman Gavin Sundwall declined to comment on what the targeted annex was used for, citing security reasons.
 Sundwall said the Afghan employee was not authorized to carry a weapon, and it was not clear how the man was able to get a gun into the secured compound.

 The attack came less than two weeks after militants fired rocket-propelled grenades and assault rifles at the US Embassy, Nato headquarters and other buildings in Kabul, killing seven Afghans.
-No embassy or Nato staff members were hurt in the 20-hour assault, but it plunged US-Pakistan relations to new lows as US officials accused Pakistan's Inter-Services Intelligence agency of supporting insurgents in planning and executing the September 13 attack.
+No embassy or Nato staff members were hurt in the 20-hour assault.
+But it plunged US-Pakistan relations to new lows as US officials accused Pakistan's Inter-Services Intelligence agency of supporting insurgents in planning and executing the Sept.
+13 attack.

 Sunday's assault also follows closely on last week's assassination of former Afghan President Burhanuddin Rabbani, who was leading a government effort to broker peace with the Taliban.
 He was killed when an insurgent who had claimed to be a peace emissary exploded a bomb hidden in his turban upon meeting Rabbani.

 President Hamid Karzai called Rabbani's death a "big loss" and said greater security measures should be taken to protect top Afghan figures, including religious clerics and tribal leaders.
-Intelligence officials have said one person has been arrested in connection with the assassination and that authorities were close to uncovering the details of the killing.
+A government spokesman said that the man who brought the suicide bomber to Kabul has been arrested.

-In the south, meanwhile, a Nato service member was killed in a bomb attack on Monday, making a total of 38 international troopers killed so far this month.
+In the south on Monday, a Nato service member was killed in a bomb attack, making a total of 38 international troopers killed so far this month.